 It’s such a ritual that, at this point, many of us don’t really question it.
 But how much do our kids actually know about money?

-Common core and other national guidelines don’t include requirements for teaching budgeting skills, how to balance a checkbook, or even explanations of basic concepts such as credit, loans or mortgages.
+Common core guidelines don’t always include requirements for teaching budgeting skills, how to manage a checking account or even explanations of basic concepts such as credit, loans or mortgages.
 Basically, the last time your children learned about money at school, it probably involved finding out how many apples and oranges they could buy in some middle school math word problem.

 Below you’ll find some valuable money lessons to teach your kids.

 Whether your kids are in diapers or taking their driver’s test, it’s never too early or too late to teach financial literacy.
-Make sure you’re instilling the right lessons, and check back in with Genisys Credit Union often, as we’ve always got plenty of resources for young people to learn the lessons they aren’t getting in math class.
+Make sure you’re instilling the right lessons, and check back in with Genisys Credit Union often, as we’ve always got plenty of resources for young people to learn the lessons they aren’t getting in math class, like our Financial Wellness Toolbox.